18 Animals With Trunks

 In terms of size, wild boars have relatively small trunks compared to some of the other animals on this list.

-Their trunks are only a few inches long, but they are still an important part of their anatomy and help them survive in their natural habitat.
+Although their trunks are only a few inches long, they are still an important part of their anatomy and help them survive in their natural habitat.

 Wild boars are omnivores and eat various foods, including roots, fruits, nuts, insects, and small animals like snakes and frogs.